vstconsulting/polemarch/README.rst

       make docs

-10. Make you commit.
+10. Make commit.
 We prefer commit messages with briefly explains your changes.
 Bad: "issue #1" or "fix".
 Good: "fix end slashes for GET in docs".

 11. Create pull request and refer it in issue.

-Keep in mind, that we expect that all your changes are MIT-licensed to prevent project from any license problems in future.
+**ATTENTION**: Keep in mind, that we expect that all your changes are MIT-licensed to prevent any license problems to project in future.

 That's it.
 Thank you for your contribution.